This page may contain affiliate links. Learn More.

 Growing spaghetti squash

 Growing spaghetti squash is similar to growing other types of squash.
 The seeds are large, so it’s a good project for kids too.
 It’s a slow-growing squash that grows on a big vine, so it needs plenty of room.
 It’s a winter squash, meaning it will store well for eating all winter.
 Check out the highlighted link above for details on how to grow your own spaghetti squash.
+If you have grown a ton of summer or winter squash in your garden, find out what to do with excess squash here.

 Come back and let me know how you like (or love) this recipe.